-One simple way to implement distributed MSGD~(DMSGD) is that each worker parallelly calculates some stochastic gradient and then the stochastic gradient of all workers are aggregated to get $\nabla f(\w_t;\IM_t) + \beta(\w_{t-1} - \w_{t})/\eta_{t}$.
-The update process of $\w$ in this way is totally equivalent to the serial MSGD.
-We call $(\w_{t-1} - \w_{t})/\eta_t$ the \emph{global momentum}, because it captures the global information from all workers.
+Another way to implement DMSGD is that each worker parallelly computes some stochastic gradients and then the stochastic gradients of all workers are aggregated to get $\nabla f(\w_t;\IM_t) - \beta(\w_{t} - \w_{t-1})/\eta$ in~(\ref{eq:momentum SGD}).
+The update process of $\w$ in this way is equivalent to the serial MSGD.
+We call $-(\w_{t} - \w_{t-1})/\eta$ the \emph{global momentum}, because it captures the global gradient information from all workers.